rzzzwilson/PythonEtudes/From_CLI_to_GUI/From_CLI_to_GUI.9.rst

 On the
 `next page <https://github.com/rzzzwilson/PythonEtudes/wiki/From_CLI_to_GUI.10>`_
-we handle the errors in a way that should becoming failiar to you.
+we handle the errors in a way that should be becoming failiar to you.